-Flex offers a data import service for a board variety of scenarios, and we currently have the ability to batch import contact records as well as inventory records.
-Currently this service is not self-serve, and is performed by the Support team.
+Flex offers a data import service for a broad variety of scenarios, and we currently have the ability to batch import contact records as well as inventory records.
+Currently, this service is not self-serve and is performed by the Support team.

 If you are coming to Flex from another rental management system, Flex Support may be able to assist you with translating your existing inventory into Flex.
 Contact email@example.com for more information.